JabJabi/SnakeGame_Java/README.md

 ## TO DO

 - [x] Basics of the Games working, without any bugs

 - [ ] Add sound and musics

 - [ ] Add a Local Multiplayer

 - [ ] Add Tutorial to explain what every obstacles do to the player

 - [ ] Scoreboard fully working

 - [ ] Add differents maps

 - [ ] More Difficulties

+## More Informations

+This project is free to use, and everyone is free to contribute !

+Thanks for reading and good game !